icerpc/slicec/README.md

 ```shell
 cargo doc --no-deps --document-private-items
 ```
-This will generate documentation in `target/doc/slicec/`.
+This will generate documentation in the `target/doc/slicec` directory.

-However, you can easily view the documentation after generating it with:
+Additionally, you can easily view the documentation after generating it with the `open` flag:
 ```shell
 cargo doc --no-deps --document-private-items --open
 ```

 ### Generating a code coverage report

-slicec uses the [llvm-cov](https://crates.io/crates/cargo-llvm-cov) Cargo subcommand to generate coverage reports.
+slicec uses [llvm-cov](https://crates.io/crates/cargo-llvm-cov) to generate coverage reports.
-So, to generate reports you must install it by running:
+So, to generate reports you must install it:
 ```shell
 cargo install cargo-llvm-cov
 ```